Chafing, nobody wants it, almost every runner has suffered from it.

 Moisture-wicking fabric like Lycra or Spandex will draw the sweat away from your skin and help you stay as dry as possible.
 Less sweat on your skin means less chafing.

 - Tighten all straps.

 If you’re wearing a hip belt or hydration pack, tighten the straps so that it doesn’t bounce when you run.
 Less bouncing equals less friction, and less friction equals less chafing.

 Proper Chafing Prevention Products

 To reduce the amount of friction during skin-to-skin contact, you can apply an anti-chafing product before your run.
 There are a few types of chafing prevention products on the market that are designed specifically for runners.
 Check out Squirrel’s Nut Butter for some quality products to prevent chafing!

 Anti-Chafing Sticks look a lot like deodorant but function to reduce friction during skin-to-skin contact.
 When you are about to start your run, but before you start sweating, rub the stick on your skin in the areas where you typically chafe.
 This will reduce the friction while you run and reduce your likelihood of chafing.

 - Anti-Chafing Gel

 Gels chafing prevention products function similarly to anti-chafing sticks.
 Just apply the gel to your frequently chafed areas before your run to reduce the skin-to-skin friction.
-Some people find that the gel products work better than stick type products if they’ve already started to sweat.
+Some people find that gel products work better than stick-type products if they’ve already started to sweat.